Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 (2) Super-heroic Campaign Endurance.
 If checked, Strength costs 1 END per 5 STR to use rather than 1 END per 10 STR.

 (3) Literacy Costs Character Points.
 If checked, literacy costs 1 CP per language selected in the Skills tab.
 Typical for Fantasy Hero settings but not Star Hero campaigns.

+(4) Use Hit Location System.
+Select this option if your GM uses this optional game mechanic.
+Hit Location Tables and support for attack options appear alongside the maneuvers and treasures panes.

 ## Token Settings